Laserbeam31/bts-touring-networking-documentation-public/bts_touring_cisco_ap_details.md

 For the APs to work correctly, they must:
 1. Be connected to a PoE-capable switch or PoE injector;
-2. Be connected to a "Local Trunk" port on the touring racks, so that all the necessary VLANs for the SSIDs can be accessed.
+2. Be connected to a "Local Trunk" port on the touring racks (or any other equivalently configured switch port), so that all the necessary VLANs for the SSIDs can be accessed.

 The APs are intended only for use with the touring rack networks, and are not set up for standalone use!